Swan Creek AVA: Climate

 Locations," horticulture information leaflets (published December 1996 and revised December 1998).
 Again, this growing season is almost identical to the county immediately northeast, located within the Yadkin Valley viticultural area.
-However, according to Perry’s data, Davidson County averages a 214-day growing season annually, or between 24 and 44 more growing days than the Swan Creek viticultural area.
+However, according to Perry's data, Davidson County averages a 214-day growing season annually, or between 24 and 44 more growing days than the Swan Creek viticultural area.
 Similarly, the petition shows that Guilford County to the east has an annual growing season of between 199 and 210 days.
 Counties to the west and northwest of the Swan Creek region have a significantly shorter growing season, lasting an average of 139 to 162 days.
+The USDA plant hardiness zone range from 7b to 8a.

 Precipitation

 Swan Creek AVA's moderate rainfall is attributed to the protective influence of the Brushy Mountains.
 Rainfall within the Swan Creek viticultural area averages 48.6 in annually, based on SERCC data, with the local grape growers surveyed by the petitioner recording less rainfall at their own weather stations.
 The areas to the west and northwest of the viticultural area average 57 in each year, while regions to the south and east average 44.4 in of rain annually.
 Furthermore, snowfall within the Swan Creek viticultural area averages 6.3 in annually, based on SERCC records, which is far less than the data recorded at weather stations in surrounding areas.